 THE REDEEMER STORY

-Several years ago, God put the desire for a Reformed congregation on the hearts of several families in Alaska's Kenai Peninsula.
+Several years ago, God put the desire for a Reformed congregation on the hearts of a few families in Alaska's Kenai Peninsula.
 In 2016, the Northwest Church Planting Network was connected to the group.
-NWCP Network committed to support the mission and introduced Andrew and Amy Allen.
-With the prayers and help of many people, Redeemer Presbyterian Church was planted in Kenai/Soldotna.
+NWCP Network committed to supporting the mission.
+With the prayers and help of many people, Redeemer Presbyterian Church was planted in Kenai/Soldotna in 2016.

 Andrew Allen was Redeemer's first pastor.
 He and his wife, Amy, cared for the congregation for about two years, when Andrew was diagnosed with stage 4 lung cancer, although he had never smoked and was otherwise in good health.
 In November 2017, The Allens made the difficult decision to leave Alaska with their young daughter, Katherine, so they could be closer to family while Andrew sought treatment.
 Sadly, Andrew passed away in late April, 2019.
 The congregation, the Allen family, and all those who knew Andrew continue to grieve but cling to the hope of heaven and the ultimate redemption of such loss through Christ.